 Empower Beginning Researchers

-Created specifically for middle school students, Gale In Context: Middle School combines the best of Gale's reference content with age-appropriate videos, newspapers, magazines, primary sources, and much more.
-Categories cover a range of the most-studied topics including cultures, government, people, U.S. and world history, literature, and many more.
+Created specifically for middle school students, Gale In Context: Middle School combines the best of Gale's reference content with age-appropriate subject matter for middle school lesson plans, including videos, newspapers, magazines, primary sources, and much more.
+Categories cover a range of the most-studied topics in middle school curriculum including cultures, government, people, U.S. and world history, literature, and many more.

 Middle School is designed to bridge the gap between Gale’s resource for elementary school students, Gale In Context: Elementary (formerly Kids InfoBits) and the subject-specific Gale In Context student research databases, developed primarily for high school and undergraduate students.

-A part of the Gale In Context suite, Middle School offers an enhanced user experience with familiar navigation and a modern design to help users successfully orient across Gale products.
+A part of the Gale In Context suite, Middle School offers an enhanced user experience with familiar navigation and a modern design to help users successfully orient across Gale products for an effective middle school curriculum.
 This means less time learning how to use the product, and more time developing critical thinking skills.
-Tools like translation, text size adjustment, and text-to-speech help users with comprehension, while Lexiles and content levels help guide users to appropriate content.
+Tools like translation, text size adjustment, and text-to-speech help users with comprehension, while Lexiles and content levels help guide users to appropriate content, supplementing middle school lesson plans.

 Get the most out of your investment.
-Add Gale In Context: For Educators, a specialized toolkit that lets educators collect, organize, customize, and share instructional materials sourced from your Gale In Context databases.
+Add Gale In Context: For Educators, a specialized toolkit that lets educators collect, organize, customize, and share instructional materials sourced from your Gale In Context databases, bolstering any middle school curriculum.

 “I like how the information is accurate and has different resources I can use to find information about the topic I’m researching.”